dexilla/protocol/whitepaper.md

 Furthermore, Dexilla prioritizes user control by allowing traders to maintain custody of their funds.
 Our platform embraces the principles of decentralization, empowering users to have full control over their assets and eliminating the need for trust in third parties.

-With these innovative solutions, Dexilla stands as a game-changer in the DEX market, providing traders with enhanced speed, lower fees, improved liquidity, and unprecedented control over their assets.

 <solution-overview>

 ## Technology and Architecture
-Dexilla's strength lies in its advanced technology and robust architecture, which are designed to provide users with a seamless and secure trading experience.

 To achieve high performance and scalability, Dexilla leverages cutting-edge Layer 2 scaling solutions such as zkSync and Optimism.
 These solutions enable us to process a large volume of transactions off-chain, reducing congestion on the main Ethereum network and ensuring fast and efficient trade execution.